 - Make sure at the end of the interview you ask and understand the next step in the interview process

-- End the interview with another full firm hand shake and thank them for their time for the interview
+- End the interview with another full firm handshake and thank them for their time for the meeting

 - Ensure you greet others you come in contact with on the way in and way out of the interviewers office